surround() draws borders around specific cells, highlighting

-To set borders for the whole table, use border_outer()
+To set borders for the whole table, use border_outer(),

-border_inner_h()
+border_inner_h() and border_inner_v().

 All the following functions also support the

-row and column selector i
+row and column selector i and j:

 surround(